 Mechanism of the Strategy: A typical insurance transaction consists of three steps: the insured submits a life insurance application, the application is approved, and the premiums are paid.
 All benefits are directly transferred to the beneficiary upon death, and premium payments are halted.

 In the case of an IFA, the associated policy’s premium is deducted from the cash flow.
 To compensate for the cash flow, an insurance policy is used as collateral.
 The money borrowed is invested in businesses, land, real estate, and other profitable ventures.

 With the help of a corporation or shareholder as an example, the entire process can be easily understood.
-Assume a company shareholder buys a $6,000,000 life insurance policy with an annual deposit of $50,000.
-Upon death, the beneficiary will receive $6,000,000 in immediate benefits.
-The owner is willing to pay cash for the premium but prefers to keep the premium amount, $50,000, in the business.
+Assume a company shareholder buys a $2,000,000 life insurance policy with an annual deposit of minimum of $30,000.
+Upon death, the beneficiary will receive over $2,000,000 due to an increase in death benefit each year.
+The owner is willing to pay cash for the premium but prefers to keep the premium amount, $30,000, in the business.
 The following is how the strategy will be framed:

 The following expenses become tax-deductible when the policy is well-managed: